 Numicon is aimed at developing children's mathematical thinking.
-To do this, we focus upon children's mathematical communicating, since thinking and communicating are essentially two sides of the same coin; we communicate with ourselves (i.e. we think) in the same ways that we communicate with others.
-Children's mathematical thinking develops as they learn to join in with the ways in which we expert mathematical thinkers communicate.
+To do this, the focus is on children's mathematical communicating, since thinking and communicating are essentially two sides of the same coin; we communicate with ourselves (i.e. we think) in the same ways that we communicate with others.
+Children's mathematical thinking develops as they learn to join in with the ways in which their teachers, as expert mathematical thinkers, communicate.